yjia5/Enlace_Training_2024_summer/README.md

 ```
 #### c2. change to the home/project/scratch directory
 You should be provided with 3 directorys to save file:
-1. Home directory (~).
+1. `Home directory (~)`

 This directory is allocated with limited storage, you can only save your source code and libraries here.
 ```
 cd
 ```